redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Stock trading is highly automated today.
 Algorithms, and not just human beings, are trading, from the amount of bids and asks for the trading of a stock to the extreme volumes of trades per second (millions of ops per second).
 Computer-driven trading requires millisecond response times.
 It's necessary to keep a lot of data points within a very short period of time (for example, price fluctuations per second within a minute).
 In addition, the long-term history needs to be kept to make statements about trends or for regulatory purposes.

-Use RedisTimeSeries to identify correlations between the trading behavior and other events (for example, social network posts).
+Use Time Series to identify correlations between the trading behavior and other events (for example, social network posts).
 Discover a developing market.
 Detect anomalies to discover insider trades.
 Example metrics include:

 - Exact time and order of a trade by itself
 - Type of the event (trade/bid)